qianghuangwhu/benchtemp/README.md

 <br>

-The DataLoader class for node classification tasks.
+The DataLoader class for the node classification task.
 The DataLoader module sorts edges and splits the input dataset (70\%-15\%-15\%) according to edge timestamps.

 *Class*: